warmheartskelowna/warmheartskelowna.github.io/support.md

  <h4> In addition to supporting 22 women residing at Kelowna Women's Shelter and the Pediatrics Ward at Kelowna General Hospital (KGH), we are also offering support to 6 families in the local community referred to us by KGH and social workers. </h4>
+ <h5> Hover over the family name to read more about their situation, click on their wishlist to zoom-in.
+Thank you! </h5>
  <div class="row">
     <div class="column">
      <div class="container">